 - a.
 Vocational rehabilitation including work hardening programs. - b.
-Maintenance Therapy.
-Examples include: physical, speech and occupational therapy and other special therapy except as specifically listed in the Benefits section. - e.b.Therapies, as determined by the Health Plan, for the evaluation, diagnosis or treatment of educational problems.
+Therapies, as determined by the Health Plan, for the evaluation, diagnosis or treatment of educational problems.
 Some examples of the type of assessments and therapies that are not covered are: educational programs, developmental and neuro-educational testing and treatment, second opinions on school or educational assessments of any kind, including physical therapy, speech therapy, occupational therapy and all hearing treatments for the conditions listed herein.

 These therapies that are excluded may be used to treat conditions such as learning/developmental disabilities, communication delays, perceptual disorders, mental retardation, behavioral disorders, hyperactivity, attention deficit disorders, minimal brain dysfunction, sensory deficits, multiple handicaps, and motor dysfunction.
+(Note: Mandated benefits for autism spectrum disorders under Wis.
+Stat. §632.895 (12m) limit this exclusion.)

-- d.c.Physical fitness or exercise programs. - e.d.
+- c.
+Physical fitness or exercise programs.

+- d.
 Biofeedback, except that provided by a physical therapist for treatment of headaches and spastic torticollis.

-f.e.
+- e.
 Massage therapy.

 5. Oral Surgery/Dental Services/Extraction and Replacement Because of Accidental Injury a.
-All services performed by dentists and other dental services, including all orthodontic services, except those specifically listed in the Benefits and Services Section or which would be covered if it was performed by a physician and is within the scope of the dentist's license.
-This includes, but is not limited to, dental implants; shortening or lengthening of the mandible or maxillae; correction of malocclusion; and hospitalization costs for services not specifically listed in the Benefits Section.
+All services performed by dentists and other dental services, including all orthodontic services, except those specifically listed in the Benefits and Services section or which would be covered if it was performed by a physician and is within the scope of the dentist's license.
+This includes, but is not limited to, dental implants; shortening or lengthening of the mandible or maxillae; correction of malocclusion; and hospitalization costs for services not specifically listed in the Benefits and Services section.
 (Note: Mandated TMJ benefits under Wis.
 Stat. § 632.895 (11) may limit this exclusion.)

 - b.
-All periodontic procedures, except gingivectomy surgery as listed in the Benefits Section. - c.
-All oral surgical procedures not specifically listed in the Benefits Section.
+All periodontic procedures, except gingivectomy surgery as listed in the Benefits and Services section. - c.
+All oral surgical procedures not specifically listed in the Benefits and Services section.

-Transplants
+6. Transplants